 Fees and Costs

 The training and registration are free of charge.

-The training organisers will not cover expenses incurred by the participants in any case.
+The training organisers will not cover expenses incurred by the participants in any way.

-At the end of the Training an online questionnaire can be addressed to participants for learning and impact assessment.
+At the end of the training, participants will be requested to fill an online questionnaire as a feedback for learning and impact assessment.

 Online.
 Details for the connection will be provided in advance to confirmed participants.